RFK calls Biden-Trump debate 'sad,' sees political opening

 Detrow: But that actually leads me to another question.
 When it comes to how you are campaigning for president.
 I'm curious what your strategy is because your campaign and NPR have actually been having a lot of conversations about you and I doing a sit down interview at one of your upcoming events.
 But there haven't been that many events scheduled.
 There's been a long period of time without rallies.
 What is your plan for the summer into the fall to raise that awareness and to become a competitive campaign like you're talking about?

 RFK Jr.: I've been on the road for 13 months and hundreds of rallies during that period.
 I didn't see NPR at any of them.
-(NPR's Stephen Fowler attended and reportedon RFK Jr.'s comedy show in Nashville)
+(Editor's Note: NPR's Stephen Fowler attended and reported on RFK Jr.'s comedy show in Nashville)

 And you know, will continue to do rallies.
 If you want to talk, I'm sure we can arrange a time.
 What we've focused on now because the rallies are very expensive and I have to pay my own security.
-Unlike the other campaigns, the security when I'm doing rallies cost me about $1,000,000 a month.
-President Biden is denying me Secret Service because obviously they want me to spend that money.
 And our strategy, because of the cost has shifted, so that now I'm spending more time in Los Angeles or in other places doing media rather than doing the big rallies, which are expensive for us because of the security issues.

 Detrow: Do you see last night's debate as an opening for your campaign?
 What do you see as your pitch for voters who watched both of those candidates and felt frustrated with the choices that they had?